LCUbtuntuCe/CameraCollect/README.md

-Use Python-OpenCV to capture Video and frmes from the underwater camera
+Use Python-OpenCV to capture underwater images